Orb Weaver Spider – Mangora placida

-Live adult spiders photographed in the wild at Warrenville, Illinois.
-Size – 7mm.
-Family Araneidae
+Live adult female spiders photographed in the wild at Warrenville, Illinois.
+Size – 7mm (spiders are measured by body length)

 Most orb weavers spin spiraling webs on support lines that radiate outward from the center; the plane of the web may be vertical or horizontal or somewhere in between.
 Many of this family replace the entire web daily, spinning a new web in the early evening (this usually takes about an hour) and deconstructing the web each morning in a ritual almost as complex as the spinning process: they gather the silk into a ball and eat it for reprocessing.
 Our page on the Neoscona orb weaver has a series of pictures showing this process.